fedor2018/wireguard-mikrotik/README.md

 - base for the server (server.uci, network)
 - peer for server (server.uci, network)
 - settings for clients (clients/\*.uci, clients/\*.cfg)
+Added the ability to enter the client address on the server

 ```
 Usage: